 - If driving by car makes the most sense for you, then you have lots of freedom.
 Simply chart your course and plan to arrive at the hotel in Vermont between 4:30pm and 7pm.
 A Coolidge staff member will be there to welcome you.

 An Expenses-Paid Experience

 The Coolidge Foundation offers a travel stipend and we fully cover lodging and meals for competitors during the week of competition.
-For the 2020 Coolidge Cup, we will be providing travel assistance based on students’ home locations.
+We will be providing travel assistance based on students’ home locations.
 This will save you the need to retain and forward your receipts, and it will also enable us to process your stipend payment more efficiently.

 To see the travel stipend that you are eligible for, refer to the map below.
 Students traveling from within the green zone (New England) will receive $100, regardless of the means they use to get to the tournament.
 Students within the blue zone (generally the eastern states) will receive $200.
 Students traveling from the red, purple, and yellow zones will receive $300, $400, and $500 respectively.
 If you are an international student who has earned an invitation to the Coolidge Cup, please contact us and we will work together to award you with a travel stipend that is appropriate for your situation.
 The travel stipend will be processed and distributed after the tournament is over.

 Families and Coaches

 Parents and coaches are welcome and encouraged to attend the Coolidge Cup, however the Coolidge Foundation is unable to cover costs associated with their attendance.
 Parents and coaches who wish to ride the bus between the airport and the hotel, as well as from the hotel to the historic site each day may do so, but please indicate that this is your plan in the registration form.
 Parents and coaches who wish to have more freedom of mobility than that should consider renting a car for the week.